codec266/anki-copy-fields/README.md

 # Anki Copy Fields
-**Copy Fields** is a simple [Anki](https://apps.ankiweb.net/) add-on that allows you to quickly copy fields from the previously added card into your current note.
+**Copy Fields** is a simple [Anki](https://apps.ankiweb.net/) add-on that allows you to quickly copy fields from the previous card of the same type to your current one.

 ## Features
 - Copy fields from the previous note of the same type.